GabeScott/standard-works-vault/General Conference/1999 April - Your Celestial Journey.md

 Henry Wadsworth Longfellow, in a classic poem, described you and your future.
 He wrote:

-How beautiful is youth! how bright it gleams
+>How beautiful is youth! how bright it gleams

-With its illusions, aspirations, dreams!
+>With its illusions, aspirations, dreams!

-Book of Beginnings, Story without End,
+>Book of Beginnings, Story without End,

-Each maid a heroine, and each man a friend!1
+>Each maid a heroine, and each man a friend![^1]
+>

 Precious young women, your mothers, your teachers, and Young Women leaders, may I leave with you some thoughts and suggestions to guide your footsteps through mortality and to the celestial kingdom of our Heavenly Father.

 I have carefully chosen four action-packed objectives for your guidance and eternal joy.
 They are:

-Gaze upward,

-Look inward,

-Reach outward, and

-Press forward.
+1. *Gaze upward,*

+2. *Look inward,*

+3. *Reach outward,* and

+4. *Press forward.*

-First, let us discuss the plea, gaze upward.
+First, let us discuss the plea, *gaze upward.*

 Our Heavenly Father has placed an upward reach in every one of us.
-The words of scripture speak loud and clear: “Look to God and live.”2 No problem is too small for His attention nor so large that He cannot answer the prayer of faith.
+The words of scripture speak loud and clear: “Look to God and live.”[^2] No problem is too small for His attention nor so large that He cannot answer the prayer of faith.
 Prayer surely is the passport to spiritual power.
 You can pray with purpose when you realize who you are and what Heavenly Father wants you to become.

-You will not find it difficult to approach Him with your sincere prayer as you remember the words of the Apostle Paul, “Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?”3
+You will not find it difficult to approach Him with your sincere prayer as you remember the words of the Apostle Paul, “Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?”[^3]

 If you want to please our Heavenly Father, honor your father and your mother, as He has commanded.
 They love you dearly.
 Your joy is their joy, and your sorrow is their sorrow.
 They want for you the heavenly guidance the Lord provides.